LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 ![image](https://user-images.githubusercontent.com/60980933/125519944-bc1ae5a0-72ad-43a1-9d0b-436c1d5b6504.png)

-### Cause of Error 10
+### Cause of Error 8

 Let's take a look at the documentation on [date histogram aggregations](https://www.elastic.co/guide/en/elasticsearch/reference/7.13/search-aggregations-bucket-datehistogram-aggregation.html).

 Screenshot from documentation:

 ![image](https://user-images.githubusercontent.com/60980933/126014337-d596889c-e3c8-457d-8017-6364b372d836.png)

 This error is occuring because the date histogram aggregation cannot be performed on a field typed as keyword.
 To perform a date histogram aggregation on a field, the field must be mapped as a date field type.
-If the format of the date field does not adhere to iso8601 format (ex.
-2021-07-16T17:12:56.123Z) Elasticsearch will also prompt you to specify the format of the date as well.

-The date format in our dataset does not adhere to the iso8601 format, therefore we had to specify what format our data was in so Elasticsearch could recognize it.
-The symbols used for date format was formed using this [documentation](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html.
+Remember, you cannot change the mapping of the existing field!

+The only way you can accomplish this is to:

+Step 1: Create a new index with the desired mapping Step 2: Reindex data from the original index to the new one Step 3: Send the date histogram aggregations request to the new index

-In part 4, this is why we created a new index with the desired mapping and reindexed the data from original index to ecommerce_data index.
+In Part 4, this is why we created a new index with the desired mapping then reindexed the data from original index to ecommerce_data index!

 **Step 1: Create a new index(ecommerce_data) with the following mapping.**
 ```